-The idea for Esra came to mind many years ago, between endless aisles of bras that didn’t fit my figure and a desire to help women feel confident, supported, and seen.
+The idea for Esra first sparked many years ago, between endless aisles of bras that didn’t fit my figure and a desire to help women feel confident, supported, and seen.

-As a size 34H, I found myself walking past fully-stocked department store racks of bras that didn’t come in my size.
-I struggled to find a flattering and comfortable bra with or without underwire.
-Over time, I began to realize I was navigating my life based on how I could cover up and minimize the size of my breasts.
+As a size 34H, I often found myself walking past fully-stocked department store racks of bras that didn’t come in my size.
+Since I was 15, I struggled to find a flattering and comfortable bra with or without underwire.
+Over time, I began to question if it was me—if maybe I needed to change my body to fit into prescribed sizes.

-Then my daughter Nyah came into the world and while navigating the fourth trimester, I put on a nursing bra for the first time and my heart sank.
+Then my daughter Nyah came into the world and everything changed for the better.
+Until I put on a nursing bra for the first time and my heart sank.
 In that moment, I knew I couldn’t be the only woman who felt restricted by the sizes and styles of bras available, nursing or not.
 Postpartum is hard enough to navigate, the last thing any woman should have to worry about is her bra.

 Every woman should feel empowered, supported, and celebrated—never forced to fit into what’s available on a department store rack.
 So I set out to redesign the way women experience their essentials, starting with the bra.